adamsilver/fdpb/03-Book-A-Flight.md

 ### Hiding the checkboxes

-On small screens each seat takes up a lot of space and might cause  a horizontal scroll bar to appear or the seats to wrap over 2 lines.
+On small screens each seat eats into the minimal space available potentially causing a horizontal scroll bar to appear or the seats to wrap over 2 lines.
 If user feedback proves this to be a problem, we might consider hiding the checkboxes.

 Hiding the checkboxes without Javascript is dangerous.
 This is because pressing <kbd>tab</kbd> moves focus to the checkbox&mdash;not the label.
-Hiding the checkboxes breaks the interface, because tabbing to a hidden input doesn't give feedback to the user.
+Hiding the checkboxes breaks the interface, because tabbing to a hidden input doesn't provide feedback.

 We can fix this by listening to `focus` and `blur` events.
-When the user moves focus to the visually hidden checkbox, we add a CSS class to the associated label giving users the illusion that it is focussed.
+When the user moves focus to the visually hidden checkbox, we add a CSS class to the associated label giving users the illusion that it is in focus.

-We hide the checkbox with CSS but only when the Javascript is available, indicated by the `enhanced` class:

 ```CSS
 .enhanced .field-seatCheckbox {